sa-shiro/JustBetterRecipes/readme.md

 the generated resources into the project and then build it

 as this project does not support building it with Java < 17

+if you build this project for Minecraft 1.20 and up, comment the Wool, Carpet and Bed Generator in [GenRecipeProvider.java] or delete the "jbr_old" folder from inside the final jar
 ```
 </details>